benjaminlarin/starter-academic/content/publication/Schwabe/index.md

 publication: "<ins>***R&R at the Journal of Economic Theory***</ins>"
 publication_short: ""

-abstract: "Housing costs have been increasing in most industrialized economies since WW2.
-The burden of rising housing cost is distributed unequally across income groups because the poor spend a larger fraction of their total consumption expenditures on housing than the rich.
-This negative relation of housing expenditure shares and income is called Schwabe’s law.
-We study how rising housing cost affect the dynamics of wealth inequality and welfare under the explicit consideration of Schwabe’s law.
+abstract: "The trajectories of real housing rents and house prices have shown an upward sloping trend in most industrialized countries since WW2.
+The burden of rising housing rents is likely to be distributed unequally because income-poor households devote a larger share of their consumption expenditures on housing than income-rich households.
-  We set up a frictionless two-sectoral macroeconomic model with a housing sector.
-  It is shown that in partial equilibrium (i) rising housing cost may reduce wealth inequality, (ii) this is unaffected by Schwabe’s law, and (iii) capturing Schwabe’s law amplifies welfare effects.
-We then study in general equilibrium how the abolishment of zoning regulations affects wealth inequality and welfare through housing costs and other prices.
-Although the effect on wealth inequality is small, the consequence for welfare is pronounced and asymmetric across the wealth distribution.
-Wealth poor households benefit from the abolishment of zoning regulations while wealth rich households are worse off.
-These results are amplified by Schwabe’s law."
+This inverse relation between income and the expenditure share of housing is labeled Schwabe's law.
+We analyze how the dynamics in housing rents affect household welfare, accounting for Schwabe's law and the endogeneity of housing rents in general equilibrium.
+Our model features non-homothetic preferences so that we can replicate Schwabe's law.
+Because a representative household exists, we can discuss the underlying mechanisms analytically.
+One of our main analytical results is that Schwabe's law considerably amplifies heterogeneous welfare effects that operate through housing rent changes.
+We then study how zoning deregulation affects household welfare in general equilibrium.
+Zoning deregulation triggers a temporarily slower growth in housing rents and house prices.
+The representative household experiences a welfare gain of 0.37 percent.
+At the micro-level, we show that this welfare effect is highly unequally distributed.
+The highest welfare gain amounts to 12.52 percent, while the highest welfare loss amounts to 1.63 percent.
+We study the different welfare channels analytically and quantify their relative strengths.
+Lower housing rent growth drives most of the overall welfare gain, and Schwabe's law is responsible for most of the variation of the welfare gain across households."

 # Summary.
 An optional shortened abstract.
 summary: ""